 - All but 1 known issue with the DHCP server on a NATted SM have been resolved. - An issue with SMs resetting due to memory buffer allocation issues is resolved. - An issue with Ethernet link lock-ups when handling undersized packets is resolved. - Previously, APs with authentication enabled and over 135 SMs registered would reset periodically.
-This is fixed. - For more information, see Table 6: Issues Resolved in Release 8.2.2 on page 23, and Table 9: Known Open Issues on page 29.
+This is fixed. - For more information, see Table 7: Issues Resolved in Release 8.2.2 on page25.